 One warm, sunny day a black cat was napping on the crumbling gravestone of a certain Sigmond Athelard.
 Walking by the cat an old instinct–yes, even after decades my ethereal neuro-paths apparently still have these–pushed my left hand out to stroke the beautiful little creature.

 While I could not touch the cat, the cat meowed and flicked a paw at me.
-I frozen instantly and bent down to look at it vis-à-vis.
+I froze instantly and bent down to look at it vis-à-vis.
 The cat lazily opened its yellow eyes and looked straight at me, its pupils following me as I moved around.

 After experimenting by moving and talking and after finding a number of other cats and doing the same, I conclude simply that–although I could still not actually touch them–cats could see and hear me.
 Perhaps even, just ever so slightly, feel me.